 #8 – Maas River and Sint Servaasbrug

-Sint Servaasbrug is a stone bridge over the River Maas which is also the oldest bridge in the Netherlands.
-It was built in the 13th Century on a place of the former Roman wooden bridge used to be.
+Sint Servaasbrug is a famous stone bridge crossing the Maas River.
+It’s also the oldest bridge in the Netherlands.
+It was built back in the 13th century on a place where an ancient Roman wooden bridge used to be.
 The new construction started after the old wooden bridge collapsed, killing some four hundred people.

 #9 – Bisschopmolen (Bischop’s Mill)

-*TIP: The most famous product you’ll find in a bakery is Limburgse vlaai.
-A local cake made of a flour from the mill.
-They say the one here is the best in town!
+TIP: The most famous pastry you’ll find in this bakery is Limburgse vlaai.
+It’s a local cake popular in the area of Maastricht.
+Apparently, the one produced in this bakery is the best Limburgse vlaai in Maastricht!

-Are you planning to visit Maastricht?
-Or have you already been there?
-Share with us some of your favourite places in a comments below.
+Have you been to Maastricht?
+Share with us some of your favourite places in the comments below.